Blackbushe Airport: United States Navy operations

 From the early 1950s, the United States Navy (USN) had a facility on the north-east edge of the airport which frequently handled visiting naval aircraft.
 These included patrol types such as the Lockheed P2V Neptune and the Martin P4M Mercator.
 Large USN transports that used the airport regularly were the Douglas R5D Skymaster and Douglas R6D Liftmaster.
-In 1955 USN UK-based communications and liaison aircraft of FASRON 200, previously attached to RAF Hendon, in north London, were switched to Blackbushe.
+In 1955, USN UK-based communications and liaison aircraft of FASRON 200, previously attached to RAF Hendon, in north London, were switched to Blackbushe.

-By 1955 the airport was handling 36,000 movements per year.
+By 1955, the airport was handling 36,000 movements per year.
 The US Navy also set up a base as a communications headquarters.
 This brought new aircraft such as Beech Expediters, Dakotas, DC-7s and Super Constellations.
 In the late 1950s, BOAC launched operations of the Comet airliners.
 Other operators such as Pan-Am, SAS, and BEA were using Blackbushe regularly as a diversion from Heathrow.
-However, with the newly built Gatwick airport, the lease on Blackbushe was not granted, and these operators were forced to start using Gatwick.
+However, with the newly built Gatwick airport, the lease on Blackbushe was not granted, and these operators started using Gatwick.

-On 31 May 1960 the airport closed.
+On 31 May 1960, the airport was closed.
 All of the infrastructure, fixtures, and fittings were auctioned off.
 Parts of the runways were dug up.
-The airport remained closed until 6 October 1962 when it was formally reopened as a general aviation field.
+The airport remained closed until 6 October 1962, when it was formally reopened as a general aviation field.
 During the closure, many light aircraft continued to use the airfield.